evokss/ReactOnlineMarket/README.md

 npm run dev
 ```

+6. Open in Browser
-7. Open http://localhost:3000 in your browser to view the app.
+Visit http://localhost:3000 to explore the app!

+## 🌐 Live Demo
+Check out the live application at: https://react-products-market.vercel.app/